ictashik/BlockChain_ClinicalTrial/readme.md

 ## Note:

 Make sure to keep your encryption key (`key.csv`) secure and do not share or lose it, as it's essential for data encryption and decryption in the blockchain.
+The key is only associated with the data encryption.
+Even if you lose the key. the Chain will be still valid. but the data won't be readable.

 ---

 This README provides an overview of your application and its functionalities.
-Adjustments can be made based on any additional features or nuances of your application that weren't captured in the provided code.